 COMS 210 (CRN 6231) Introduction to Communication Studies (3 credits), Prof. Becky Lentz, M, W, F, 16:35-17:25, SADB M-1 (in addition, 9 conferences are scheduled)

 As the only required course in our minor, COMS 210 offers an introduction to the field of Communication Studies

-COMS 230 (CRN 13415) Communication and Democracy (3 credits), Prof. Darin Barney, M/W/F, 1335-1425, Arts W-215.
+COMS 230 (CRN 18333) Communication and Democracy (3 credits) Prof. Darin Barney, M, T, Th, 10:35-11:25, Arts W-215

 This course introduces students to a range of issues surrounding the relationship between communication, media and politics in contemporary liberal-democratic and capitalist societies.
 Starting from the premise that media and communication are central to the possibilities of the democratic public sphere(s), the course will critically examine the role, performance and structure of contemporary mass media, democratic governance of media and communication, and emerging political practices and selected issues surrounding digital information and communication technologies and network media.

 COMS 355 (CRN 18344) Media Governance (3 credits) Prof. Becky Lentz, T, Th, 0835-0955, RPHYS 118

 COMS 400 (CRN 16066) Critical Theory Seminar (3 credits) Prof. Darin Barney, W, 1135-1425, Ferrier 230

 This course builds on the foundations of critical social thought to engage students in intensive study of emerging and contemporary themes in social and cultural theory related to media and communication studies.
 Focus will be on current texts and debates of significance in the field, and will include prominent work in areas including political economy, feminism, gender and sexuality studies, postcolonial and critical race theory, radical democracy, environmentalism, and media and cultural studies.